eugene-bk-eng/R2QConnector/README.md

 ## PURPOSE:
 A prototype package that connects an R session with Q process.
-It can be used to
+It is used to

-1. Execute Q commands remotely.
-Note: operation result is not returned back to R session.
+-Execute Q commands remotely.
+Note, operation result is not returned back to R session.

-2. Convert these Q result sets into R data frame.
+-For select statements that return Q tables(98h) pull over the network and convert into R data frame.

 ## INSTALLATION:
 install.packages("devtools")
 install.packages("rJava")
 library(devtools)
 install_github("ocean927/R2QCon", force=TRUE)

-# usage
+## USAGE
 library(rJava)
 library(kdbconpkg)

-Go to examples section below

-## FUNCTIONS:
+## API:
 ```
 //creates a java connection manager
 initmgr()